yxheartipp/human_in_the_loop_workflow_demo/README.md

 This is a FastAPI app.
 It has a websocket endpoint that the frontend connects to.
 It uses the `HITLWorkflow` class to run the workflow.

+## Configuration

+Before running the application, you need to set up your DashScope API key in `backend/app.py`:

+1. Sign up for a DashScope account and get your API key
+2. Replace `your_api_key_here` in `backend/app.py` with your actual API key

 ## FastAPI

 This does a few simple things: